Han Feng

-Han Feng (韩锋), born in Qinzhou, Guangxi, People's Republic of China, was a member of the Communist Party of China and a senior official of the China National Tobacco Corporation.
+Han Feng (韩锋) was a Chinese businessman.
+He was a member of the Chinese Communist Party (CCP) and a senior official of China Tobacco.
 In early 2010, he was fired and expelled from the party due to corruption and his love life being exposed on the internet from his diary.
 The scandal soon became one of the most popular stories in Chinese cyberspace.
-Despite the scandal and arrest, most netizens overwhelmingly believe Han Feng is a good CPC official.
+Despite the scandal and arrest, most netizens overwhelmingly believe Han Feng is a good CCP official.

 Career

-Han originally attended Guangxi University and studied Chinese language.
+Han was born in Qinzhou, Guangxi, China.
+He originally attended Guangxi University and studied Chinese language.
 After graduation he went to Shangsi County and was selected as Qinzhou office secretary.
 After 1988 he became the tobacco secretary of the Guanxi region.
 Ten years later he became a director of the China National Tobacco Corporation.
 He married one of his classmates who also worked in a tobacco bureau.
 On February 26, 2003, he was made head director of its Laibin municipal bureau.
 In 2009 he was transferred to the Guangxi tobacco monopoly bureau as a director of the sales division.

-Scandal

-Han Feng kept a Pepysian diary with entries covering his daily activities from January 1, 2007, to June 10, 2008, with a total of more than 500 entries.
-It featured graphical sex accounts with mistresses between bribes and banquets.
-At the time he was the director of the Laibin tobacco monopoly bureau.

-According to Guangzhou-based Southern Metropolis Weekly (南都周刊)., the diary first appeared online on November 23, 2009.
-After a four-month cycle of repeated postings and deletions, by the end of February 2010, the news finally broke across almost every major Chinese web portal.

 Arrest

-On March 13, 2010, Han Feng was arrested and expelled from the Communist party.
+On March 13, 2010, Han Feng was arrested and expelled from the CCP.
 After investigation, Han, at the age of 53, was removed from his tobacco bureau division chief post for allegedly accepting bribes totaling 482,000 yuan.
 He also accepted an apartment worth 300,000 yuan.
-The diary itself documented 275,000 yuan in just under two years.
 The bribes were taken between 2002 and 2010.